TheMisinformationGame/MisinformationGame/docs/Administrators.md

     </figcaption>
 </figure>

-**Step 3:** You will now be prompted to add the first document to the Admins collection.
+**Step 3:** You will then be prompted to add the first document to the Admins collection.
 The first document that we will add is the first administrator of your instance of The Misinformation Game.
-An example of this form as it is filled in is shown in [Figure 9](#fig9).
+An example of this form correctly filled in is shown in [Figure 9](#fig9).

-* You should enter your User ID as the "Document ID".
+* You should enter the User ID you copied earlier as the "Document ID".
 Your User ID can be found using the process described under the [Finding your User ID](#find-user-id) section.
 This will allow The Misinformation Game to verify that you are an administrator.

 * Next, you should enter `Name` under "Field", and your name under "Value".
 The "Type" field should be set to `string`.
 This name will later help to keep track of who has been granted administrator privileges.

+* Once you have set the admin name, save the collection.
+"Admins" should now be displayed as a collection in your Firestore Database.

 <figure id="fig9">
     <img src="screenshots/firestore-populate-admins-collection.png" alt="figure 9" height="693" />